Canada wonders as U.S. chooses new best friend (October 01, 2001)

 Although Canada was not mentioned in Bush’s remarks, U.S. presidents have, for years, paid lip service to the paramount importance of the Canada-U.S. relationship.

 With US$1.5 billion in trade moving across the border daily, U.S. economic ties with Canada dwarfs that of any other country by far.
-Also, U.S. and Canadian armed forces work together in the North American Aerospace Defence Command (NORAD) and in areas of conflict around the world.
+Also, U.S. and Canadian Armed Forces work together in the North American Aerospace Defence Command (NORAD) and in areas of conflict around the world.

 Clark says Canada’s influence in Washington has been on the down-slope in the past decade.
 And he adds, “Unless Canada becomes more aggressive, there is a danger that Canada will fade.”

-Clark rejected the notion the 30 million Latinos in the U.S. compel Bush to court Fox for their votes in the 2004 election.
+Clark rejected the notion the 30 million Latinos in the U.S. compel Bush to court Fox for their votes in the 2004 election. n

 Truck News is Canada's leading trucking newspaper - news and information for trucking companies, owner/operators, truck drivers and logistics professionals working in the Canadian trucking industry.
 All posts by Truck News